OpeyemiOsakuade/OpeyemiOsakuade/README.md

 - 👋 Hi, I’m Opeyemi Osakuade, a Second-year NLP PhD student at the University of Edinburgh.
-- 👀: I'm interested in Speech Recognition and Synthesis tasks
+- 👀: I'm interested in Audio and Speech related tasks
 - 🌱 I’m currently learning the fundamentals of speech and signal processing
 - 💞️ I’m looking to collaborate on projects related to the above
 - 📫 How to reach me @ osakuadeopeyemi@gmail.com